 If, for example, the average precipitation from water years 2020 through 2024 (October 1, 2019, through September 30, 2024) equals the long-term historical average precipitation for the Oxnard Subbasin, then, as groundwater production is reduced, the groundwater level at each key well should reach the interim milestone for average climate conditions shown in Table 3-2.
 Under these conditions, groundwater levels in the Subbasin would be expected to reach the measurable objective by 2040.
-If, however, the precipitation from water years 2020 through 2024 is less than 70% of the average long-term historical precipitation, as has occurred six times in the historical record (Figure 3-13), reductions in groundwater production anticipated as part of this GSP would not be sufficient for groundwater elevations to reach the interim milestone for average climate conditions, the interim milestones should reflect progress toward the minimum threshold at each key well, rather than progress toward the measurable objective (Figure 3-13).
+If, however, the precipitation from water years 2020 through 2024 is less than 70% of the average long-term historical precipitation, as has occurred six times in the historical record (Figure 3-13), reductions in groundwater production anticipated as part of this GSP would not be sufficient for groundwater elevations to reach the interim milestone for average climate conditions.
+In order for the Subbasin to be sustainable in 2040 under ongoing dry climate conditions, the interim milestones should reflect progress toward the minimum threshold at each key well, rather than progress toward the measurable objective (Figure 3-13).
 Five-year climate conditions that fall between average and less than 70% of average would be expected to produce interim milestone groundwater elevations between those listed in Table 3-2.